matowens/ng-notify/README.md

     var app = angular.module('demo', ['ngNotify']);

-Now you can provide notifications from anywhere in your app.
+Now you can trigger notifications from anywhere in your app.
 To display a notification, just use the `set` method.

     ngNotify.set('Your notification message goes here!');

-To specify the *type* of notification to display, provide the optional type param.
+To specify the *type* of notification to display, provide the optional *type* param.
 (For available types, check the [definitions](#definitions) below.)

     ngNotify.set('Your error message goes here!', 'error');